This article was updated on July 24, 2018.

 Successful retirement outcomes are certainly important to today's workers.
 That's clear from the value they place in financial benefits to help them get ready to retire.
-In fact, according to the 2015 Retirement Confidence Survey from the Employee Benefit Research Institute (EBRI), most Americans saving to retire rely on the 401(k) plan provided by their employer as a major source of their income for later in life.
-In a 2012 workplace benefits report by Bank of America, it is a much sought-after employer benefit that falls right behind salary and healthcare in importance.
-8 out of 10 employees say it's a key consideration when choosing an employer, according to a 2012 MetLife study.
+In fact, according to the Employee Benefit Research Institute (EBRI), most Americans saving to retire rely on the 401(k) plan provided by their employer as a major source of their income for later in life.

 - Retirement readiness encourages healthy employee turnover.
-Workers lingering in the workforce out of necessity – rather than desire – to continue working may be less engaged and productive.
-In the EBRI 2015 Retirement Confidence Survey, 36 percent of workers said they expect to delay when they retire past age 65 due to reasons like "the poor economy" and "I can't afford to retire".
+Workers lingering in the workforce out of necessity — rather than desire — to continue working may be less engaged and productive.
+EBRI reports that there is a large gap between workers' expectations of when they will be able to retire and retirees' experience.
 However, when workers are financially prepared, they can confidently transition out of the workforce, which allows other workers to grow into new opportunities and can keep your workforce robust, engaged, and productive.

 Ready to get started?
 Here are some ideas for improving outcomes:

 - Offer a retirement plan.
-Workers who have a retirement plan at work are more likely to save for the future, and have more savings to retire, than those who do not, according to the EBRI study noted above..
+Workers who have a retirement plan at work are more likely to save for the future, and have more savings to retire, than those who do not, according to EBRI.

 - Implement smart plan design.
 Automatic features get results, and they are widely accepted by employees.